Skip to content

 • Add and select colourways in Order > Colours & Pricing so code rows can appear.

-• Confirm the linked style has Style > Codes populated; empty style codes will not show here.
+• Confirm the linked style has Style > Codes populated under Unit Codes (and Pack Barcodes if you use pack-level barcodes); empty definitions will not show here.

 Fields and Behaviour